mikaelvesavuori/standardlint/README.md

 ## Ideas for improvements

-Checks:

-- Ensure methods/functions are below a certain threshold in terms of lines of code
-- Documentation coverage
-- Ensure imports follow certain conventions
-- No cyclic methods/dependencies
-- Maybe:
 - Service metadata: Do you link to observability resources (logs/metrics/traces/dashboards etc.)?
 - Support for external config